jo/sync-tank/migrations.md

 ## 5 The world is changing: new requirements

-The first weeks have passed, marketing has done a great job and our app is quite popular, especially with single mothers and young professionals in urban areas.
+The first weeks have passed, marketing has done a great job and our app is quite popular, especially with young professionals in urban areas that are also single mothers.
 Feature requests are coming in and a decision is made to enhance the product.
 So we face a new requirement:

 ```cucumber
 As a web app user